mangelats/buffers/README.md

   optimizations for each use case when necessary (see composition)
   1. Simpler code

+## Difference from an allocator
+An allocator is responsible for the necessary strategies to share the entire or part of the system memory when requested.
+It supports dynamic layout and is used by multiple collections (and buffers).

+A buffer may use one or multiple allocators (see `HeapBuffer` and `AllocatorBuffer`) and use them to aquire memory.
+But it doesn't care about how it's saved on the actual memory, nor the relationship needs to be one to one.

 ## Buffer as a composite
 The usual implementation of collections have some optimizations.
 This